redhat-cop/casl-galaxy/README.md

-# casl-galaxy
+# Ansible Collection - casl-galaxy

-Container Automation Solutions Lab (CASL) Galaxy Collection
+This is where the CASL (Container Automation Solutions Lab) Ansible Galaxy content lives